-We study the price adjustment practices and provide quantitative measurement of the managerial and customer costs of price adjustment using data from a large U.S. industrial manufacturer and its customers.
-We find that price adjustment costs are a much more complex construct than the existing industrial organization or the macroeconomics literature recognizes.
-In addition to physical costs ("menu costs"), we identify and measure three types of managerial costs-information gathering, decision-making and communication costs, and two types of customer costs-communication, and negotiation costs.
-We find that the managerial costs are more than six times, and customer costs are more than twenty times, the menu costs.
-In total, the price adjustment costs comprise 1.22% of the company's revenue and 20.03 % of the company's net margin.
-We show that many components of the managerial and customer costs are convex, while the menu costs are not.
+Abstract-We study the price adjustment practices and provide quantitative measurement of the managerial and customer costs of price adjustment using data from a large U.S. industrial manufacturer and its customers.
+We find that price adjustment costs are a much more complex construct than the existing industrial-organization or macroeconomics literature recognizes.
+In addition to physical costs (menu costs), we identify and measure three types of managerial costs (information gathering, decision-making, and communication costs) and two types of customer costs (communication and negotiation costs).
+We find that the managerial costs are more than 6 times, and customer costs are more than 20 times, the menu costs.
+In total, the price adjustment costs comprise 1.22% of the company's revenue and 20.03% of the company's net margin.
+We show that many components of the managerial and customer costs are convex, whereas the menu costs are not.
 We also document the link between price adjustment costs and price rigidity.
-Finally, we provide evidence of managers' fear of "antagonizing" customers.
+Finally, we provide evidence of managers' fear of antagonizing customers.